microsoft/live-share/docs/use/vs.md

 ## Share a terminal

 Modern development makes frequent use of a wide array of command line tools.
-Fortunately, Live Share allows you as a host to optionally "share a terminal" with guests.
+Fortunately, Live Share allows you, as a host, to optionally "share a terminal" with guests.
 The shared terminal can be read-only or fully collaborative so both you and the guests can run commands and see the results.
-As the host, you're able to allow other collaborators to either just see the output or to use any number of command line tools to run tests, builds, or even triage environment specific problems.
+You're able to allow other participants to either  see command output or to use any number of command line tools to run tests, builds, or even triage environment specific problems.

 However, terminals are **not** shared by default since they give guests at least read-only access to the output of commands you run (if not the ability to run commands themselves).
 This way if you can freely run commands in local terminals without risk and only share them when you actually need to do so.
 In addition, only hosts can start shared terminals to prevent guests from starting one up and doing something you are not expecting or watching.